bioinformaticsdotca/GenEpi_2018/module6/module6.md

 Database selection is one of the most crucial parts of running Kraken.
 One of the many factors that must be considered are the computational resources available.
 Our current AWS image for the course has only 16G of memory.
 A major disadvantage of Kraken is that it loads the entire database into memory.
 With the full viral, bacterial, and archael database on the order of 100 GB we would be unable to run Kraken on the course machine (though the recently released Kraken 2 has done a lot to reduce database size).
 To help mitigate this, Kraken allows reduced databases to be constructed, which will still give reasonable results.
 We have constructed our own miniture Kraken database for this course, though a downloadable version is also provided by the authors: [minikraken](https://ccb.jhu.edu/software/kraken/dl/minikraken.tgz).

-Lets run the following command in our current directory to classify our reads against the minikraken database.
+Lets run the following command in our current directory to classify our reads against the kraken database.

 ```bash
 kraken --paired --threads 4 --db ../../module_data/kraken_db/ unmatched.in.R1.fastq unmatched.in.R2.fastq > results_initial.txt